zagahr/Conferences.digital/CONTRIBUTING.md

 - Push your changes to your upstream fork.

 - Create a pull request to the `develop` branch of the repository.

-- Create a pull request to the `develop` branch of the repository